 Instructions are sent via e-mail, and are not included in the mailed kit.

 Due to the demand, only one kit is available for each person or organization.
 The donation of $11 helps to cover the cost of supplies and postage.

 You probably have questions that are not answered on this website.

 Once you receive the instructions, please contact us with any questions.

-If you would like to be placed on the map of Star Makers, I will need your permission and what information you would like published - name, address, and/or phone.
+If you would like to be placed on the map of Star Makers, I will need your permission and what information you would like published - name, address, and/or phone, e-mail address.

-We are in the process of evaluating to get 501c3 status, thus we have not received the status of non-profit.
+We are in the process of getting the 501c3 status, but have not received the status of non-profit.
 All donations received are used for postage and supplies.

 Stars are NOT SOLD.
 They are free to anyone.
 The person sending Stars to others may make a donation, but it is not necessary.

 We do suggest that someone requesting a Star that has not been in the military pass it on to someone that has served or is serving, place near a picture of a family member that has served.
 We have given to children of military personnel in honor of their serving parent.
 Stars have been given to those in service to our country that include your local firemen, emt and police.